Skip to content

 During summer quarter withdrawals shall be entered on your permanent record as follows:

-1. For full-quarter courses, during the first fourteen calendar days of the quarter only the date of withdrawal is recorded.
+1. For full-quarter courses, during the first 14 calendar days of the quarter only the date of withdrawal is recorded.

 4. For Special Dates courses, from the first day of the quarter through the first day of the course only the date of withdrawal is recorded.